 China's development of fast-neutron reactors has similarly fallen behind schedule.
 China expects fast neutron reactors to become the predominant commercial reactor type in operation around the country by mid-century.
-To get to that point, Chinese nuclear policy includes plans for a three-stage development process that started with a 20-MWe (65 MWt) experimental fast neutron reactor (CEFR) project that is currently in operation at the China Institute of Atomic Energy (CIEA) (see table 3).[15]
-The reactor conducted its first startup in July 2010.[16]
-The CIEA project mainly relies on fast reactor technologies developed from the Russian BN-600 reactor design.
+To get to that point, Chinese nuclear policy includes plans for a three-stage development process that started with a 20-MWe (65 MWt) experimental fast neutron reactor (CEFR) project that is currently in operation at the China Institute of Atomic Energy (CIEA) (see Table 3).21 The reactor conducted its first startup in July 2010.22 After the reactor was connected to the grid, however, the CEFR has remained in a shut-down mode due to that lack of continuous funding support from the government.23 The CIEA project mainly relies on fast reactor technologies developed from the Russian BN-600 reactor design.
 The design accommodates MOX fuel, which bridges the gap between the types of fuel used in light water reactors and fast neutron reactors.
-The development process.
-In October 2009, China signed a high-level agreement with Russia to collaborate on the development of two BN-800 fast neutron reactors.[18]
-Construction on these reactors was expected to start in August 2011[17], but China has had to postpone the purchase of the Russian BN-800 fast neutron reactors due to a disagreement over the price of the technology transfer, as well as other considerations.[19]
+The development of two demonstration fast reactors (CDFR) constitutes the second stage of the development process.
+In October 2009, China signed a high-level agreement with Russia to collaborate on the development of two BN-800 fast neutron